azukaar/Cosmos-Docs/src/content/docs/index.md

 ## Other settings

-in this command, `-v /:/mnt/host` is optional and allow to manage folders from Cosmos, you can remove it if you don't want it but you will have to create your container's bind folders manually.
+in this command, `-v /:/mnt/host` is optional and allow to manage folders from Cosmos, you can remove it if you don't want it, but you will have to create your container's bind folders manually.

 `--privileged` is also optional, but it is required if you use hardening software like AppArmor or SELinux, as they restrict access to the docker socket.
 It is also required for Constellation to work.
 If you don't want to use it, you can add the following capabilities: NET_ADMIN for Constellation.